 Let all things be done decently and in order.
-(I Corinthians 14:40, NKJV)
+(1 Corinthians 14:40, NKJV)

 Okay, let’s get this out in the open from the start.
 Yes, guys have lists.
 Gals have lists.
-Everyone has lists — or maybe they should.
+Everyone has lists.
+So, should Christian singles have lists too?

 Having a list of relational preferences is not bad in and of itself.
-Whether we admit it or not, we all have preferences of some sort.
-For example a tall person may prefer someone who is also tall.
+Whether singles admit it or not, we all have preferences of some sort.
+For example, a tall person may prefer someone who is also tall.
 A health nut may prefer another health nut.
-A golfer may prefer someone who golfs.
+Mr. Golfer may prefer someone who golfs.
 No, this doesn’t mean everyone should find an identical clone.
-These are just examples to demonstrate that having (and writing down) your personal relationship preferences isn’t necessarily a bad thing.
+These are just examples to demonstrate that singles writing out their personal relationship preferences isn’t a bad thing.

 We may have a sense of what we find attractive in the opposite sex.
 But there are so many intricacies and complexities involved in relationships.
 Tall–short.
 Extrovert–introvert.
 Passionate–laid back.
 Organized–cluttered.
 Funny–serious.
 Casual–formal.
 Gym rat–couch potato.
 Saver–spender.
 Employed–unemployed.
 Okay, that last one, not so much!
 Making a list is like having a strategy or game plan.
 All throughout Scripture we find the order and specificity of God.
 Do we not think He has such specificity in mind for our “helpmeet” (Genesis 2:18)?